vumichien/cocoindex/README.md

 ## Quick Start:
-If you're new to CocoIndex 🤗, we recommend checking out the [Documentation](https://cocoindex.io/docs) or following the [Quick Start Guide](https://cocoindex.io/docs/getting_started/quickstart).
+If you're new to CocoIndex 🤗, we recommend checking out the 📖 [Documentation](https://cocoindex.io/docs) and ⚡ [Quick Start Guide](https://cocoindex.io/docs/getting_started/quickstart).
+We also have a ▶️ [quick start video tutorial](https://youtu.be/gv5R8nOXsWU?si=9ioeKYkMEnYevTXT) for you to jump start.

 ### Setup
 1. Install CocoIndex Python library